Scientific Colloquium

 SOFIA’s first-generation instrument complement includes high speed

-photometers, broadband imagers, moderate resolution spectrographs capable
+photometers, broadband imagers, moderate resolution spectrographs

 of resolving broad features due to dust and large molecules, and high